Top 7 Workers Compensation Questions

 What if I want to cancel my workers’ comp policy?

-In virtually every state, the insurance company can charge and retain a minimum premium when a workers’ compensation policy is canceled.
+The insurance company can charge and retain a minimum premium in virtually every state when a workers’ compensation policy is canceled.
 So, if you buy a workers’ compensation policy and cancel it two months later, you will still owe the minimum premium, which can be much more than the cost of two months of coverage.
 In some states, the minimum premium can run from several hundred dollars to more than $1,000.
-So, read the fine print before you decide to cancel your workers’ compensation policy, and be sure it will actually save you money.
+So, read the fine print before you decide to cancel your workers’ compensation policy, and be sure it will save you money.

 What’s a premium audit?

 Your workers’ compensation premium depends on the number of people you employ and what risk classifications those employees fall into, based on each person’s scope of employment.
 Your carrier will conduct an annual premium audit to determine these numbers and set your company’s workers' compensation insurance premium for the policy period accordingly.
 It is important to note that during the audit period, the carrier may adjust the premiums and findings from the current period and make that adjustment retroactive to cover the employees and risk classifications incurred during your previous policy period.

 What can I do to minimize my premium?